 For two people camping in Yosemite, the cost to rent a camper van can be comparable to lower-priced hotels in the park.
 And van rentals can be reserved with much less advance notice.

 In other locations, an inexpensive hotel or motel may be less expensive than the camper van.
 When making up your mind, consider the cost of meals as well as convenience before making a decision.

-Types of Camper Vans You Can Rent in California
+Types of Camper Vans

 For many years, renting a Volkswagen Westfalia camper van was a great way to go.
 They're still an acceptable solution for some, but these aging campers aren't for everyone.
 They feel underpowered on uphill climbs and can be finicky like any older vehicle.
 The rental companies maintain them well, but they're still more likely to break down than a newer model.

 The Westfalia camper van is about the size of a standard mini-van.
 It's easy to park and drive and gets higher gas mileage than its larger counterparts.
-These campers come with a stove, sink and refrigerator.
+These campers come with a stove, sink, and refrigerator.
 Thanks to the easy-to-pop-up top, it has two double beds.
 It does not have an onboard toilet.

 If you like the idea of the Westfalia camper van but would prefer something a bit newer, look for "Class B" campers.
 They are about as big as a large van.
 Manufacturers include Roadtrek, Pleasure-Way and Leisure Travel Vans.
 You'd be surprised how much they can pack into such a small space.
 Most of them even have small bathroom and showers.
 We've included links to a few companies that rent them below.

-Tips for Renting a Camper Van in California
+Tips for Renting

 If you decide to rent a camper van, here are few tips to help make your experience more comfortable: